Why It's Better to Grow Your Email List Organically (And How to Do It)

 Pop-ups and overlays can be a reliable method to draw attention to your subscriptions.
 While they don’t trigger vast amounts of engagement - a 2019 study found the average to be around 3.03% - they are a tried-and-tested technique of engaging customers.

 Make sure you are optimizing your pop-ups.
 Consider how effective the design and copy are, and if necessary, make some adjustments.
+Also, be sure that your website domain has protection with DMARC report and check that it is valid to avoid no DMARC record found errors.

 Offer incentives to customers upon subscription.
 This could be a coupon or freebie or even access to exclusive content.
 It is worth mentioning that incentives can increase the risk of fraud - take care to monitor customers repeatedly making new email accounts to take advantage of the benefits you are offering.